Pacmard/VKBot/README.md

 * Set your host, user, password and database name at the top of the code
 * Import table into your database, link to sql file: https://pacmard.ru/yourls_url.sql

-5. You need your own yandex translate key
+5. You need your own yandex translate key.
 * place in *key = 'yandex translate token here'*

 6. You need your own https://openweathermap.org/api key.